Tax benefits and implications of business car leasing

 If you’re a sole trader, your business is a limited company, you’re a Director, or in a Partnership then you will have to pay more in National Insurance.

-This is due to the fact that you’re providing your employees with a benefit and therefore HMRC says you have to pay more in National Insurance for the benefit.
+This is because you’re providing your employees with a benefit and therefore HMRC says you have to pay more in National Insurance for the benefit.
 This increase in National Insurance isn’t only if you have a company vehicle, it is the case if you get any benefits from your business.

 How much you pay in National Insurance depends entirely on the value of the vehicle.